Pixelbite-CSS/docs/1.5.2/English/1_2_How_it_works.md

 ### How it works?
-This library work on one main loop, that's repeating.
-Every cycle of that loop, the loop goes through every element, and it's class.
-The classes that were checked then proceeds into a splitter, that splits them into a smaller chunks.<br>
+**PixelbiteCSS** is designed to work on a single main loop that repeats continuously.
+During each cycle of this loop, the library goes through every element on the page and checks its class.
+The classes that have been checked are then passed through a splitter that divides them into smaller chunks.
+This process allows __PixelbiteCSS__ to efficiently apply styles to all relevant elements on the page without slowing down the browser or causing other performance issues.
+By using this approach, the library is able to provide a fast and lightweight way to manage CSS styles on a webpage.<br>
 <br>
 For example `border-1px-solid-primary` into `["border", "1px", "solid" "primary"]`: